 How Do I Find Out About Contract Opportunities?

-• Relevant public sector opportunities;
+• relevant public sector opportunities

-• Sub-contract opportunities with main contractors in the private sector performing large public sector contracts;
+• sub-contract opportunities with main contractors in the private sector performing large public sector contracts

-• Contract awards telling you what company won the contract, enabling you to follow up any potential sub-contracting opportunities.
+• contract awards telling you what company won the contract, enabling you to follow up any potential sub-contracting opportunities.

 How Do I Register on Public Contracts Scotland (PCS) for Quick Quotes?

-You can also complete an enhanced profile – Supplier Finder Profile – which allows you to build on the information in your company profile, providing procurement officers with detailed information regarding the goods or services which you can provide to the public sector.
-Completing a Supplier Finder Profile may enhance your chances of being invited to quote.
+The Supplier Finder Profile allows you to build on the information in your company profile by providing buyers with detailed information regarding the goods or services which you can provide to the public sector.

 I Have Registered on PCS but I Haven't Received Any Alerts.
 Why?